Stefanistkuhl/stefanistkuhl.github.io/content/posts/itsi/Year-3/Exercise-9/Security-test-of-Windows-Server.md

 #### What Can Mimikatz Do?

 The main features of Mimikatz include extracting credentials from memory or disk-based password stores.
 This includes plaintext passwords, PINs, Kerberos tickets, and NTLM password hashes.
-Mimikatz achieves this through a variety of techniques, such as Pass-the-Hash, which allows attackers to use captured NTLM hashes to create new authenticated sessions on the network—without needing to know the user’s actual password. <cite>CrowdStrike[^13]</cite>
+Mimikatz achieves this through a variety of techniques, such as Pass-the-Hash, which allows attackers to use captured NTLM hashes to create new authenticated sessions on the network—without needing to know the user’s actual password. <cite>CrowdStrike[^13]</cite> <cite>MITRE ATT&CK[^14]</cite>

 - **Pass-the-Hash:** Allows attackers to use captured NTLM hashes to create new authenticated sessions.
 - **Pass-the-ticket:** Bypasses normal system access controls by stealing a valid Kerberos ticket.